marvel308/mkolman.github.io/_posts/2020-07-06-relativistic_doppler.md

 # What even is color?

-Questioning color is something you'd expect to do after taking too many marijuanas and not while reading this respectable source of science truths.
+Questioning color is something you'd expect to do after injecting too many marijuanas and not while reading this respectable source of science truths.
 However it's imperative that we understand the basics before we go on.